4.99 from 74 votes

 Fold it with some whipped cream and use it as a filling for cream puffs.

-Pair it with crepes, pancakes, or waffles.
+Pair it with my easy crepe recipe, buttermilk pancakes, or waffle recipe.

 Spread it on a warm slice of gingerbread.